Nicholas1088/Datastore-Guide/Datastore Intro.md

 Hello everyone, today I will be going over the basic foundation of Datastores along with some key information you should know.
 We’ll break this down into a couple of sections and I’ll let you know what each and everything does.
 Let's get to work!!!

-Before we do anything, we gotta make our Datastore Service!
+Before we do anything, we gotta get Datastore Service.

 ```lua
 local DatastoreService = game:GetService("DataStoreService")